dmh247365/redux-learn/README.md

 ### We have React why do we need Redux?
 The React library is all about rendering content on the screen and handling user interaction.
-Its primary role is not around maintaining, updating, deleting or otherwise handling data, thus we make redux in charge of this.
+Its primary role is not around maintaining, updating, deleting or otherwise handling data, thus we can make redux in charge of this.

 ## The Redux Cycle